 The Interim Tax Levy By-law also sets the rates for penalties on unpaid taxes and interest on arrears.
 In previous Levy By-laws, the County set the rate for penalty and interest at 1.25% per month or 15% per year.
 It is proposed that the rate remain as previously approved.
-This rate is consistent with almost all municipalities in Ontario and is the maximum rate allowed per Section 245(2) of the Act.
+This rate is consistent with almost all municipalities in Ontario and is the maximum rate allowed per Section 345(2) of The Act.

 Municipalities have a limited number of tax collection tools available, such as interest rates, arrears notices, tax sale, small claims court and mortgage notification.
 Setting the interest rate at an effective rate of 15% per year encourages property owners to pay taxes on time.
 This interest rate should not be compared to current borrowing rates that are available from lending institutions as the municipality should not be viewed as a means to finance tax obligations.
-As Council is aware, although trending downward after resuming tax collection efforts in 2022, Haldimand County's taxes receivable are high compared to many other municipalities.
+As Council is aware, although trending downward after resuming tax collection efforts in 2022, Haldimand County's taxes receivable remain relatively high compared to many other municipalities.
 Lowering the interest rate on unpaid taxes would likely exacerbate this situation as property owners would have less incentive to pay to avoid high penalties.

 A final consideration is the revenue that is generated from the penalty charged on tax arrears.
-Currently, the County earns in excess of \$1 million annually from interest income on tax arrears which helps to reduce the overall tax levy.
+Currently, the County earns approximately \$1.5 million (unaudited amount from 2024) annually from interest income on tax arrears which helps to reduce the overall tax levy.
 Reducing the interest rate would have a corresponding increase to the tax levy meaning that all taxpayers, particularly the majority that pay their property taxes on time will, in effect, be subsidizing the late payments.